-Utilizing their ever proven, hyper waterproof 3-layer H2No performance layer and tailoring it into a bike-specific cut which sees waist and knee areas that naturally fall into the on the bike attack position.
+Utilizing the proven, hyper-waterproof three-layer H2No performance layer it's been tailored into a bike-specific cut which sees waist and knee areas that naturally fall into the on-the-bike attack position.
 This totally dialed fit means the waistband never digs in when hunched over on prolonged steep climbs and the shaped knee fits really well with pads.
 Speaking of pads, a long lower leg zip means pads can be put on without removing and the trousers can also be quickly put on without moving shoes, ideal if you’ll be using them as a packable outer layer.
 The fit is looser compared to the likes of Fox and Troy Lee Designs though so expect some flap at speed.

 Yes, the price is high, but you’ll be thankful for the extreme levels of weather protection if you’re heading into testing wilderness environments.
 We also massively value Patagonia’s brand ethos which means products designed with pure passion get manufactured in the best possible circumstances.

-Fox is one of the coolest brands in mountain biking so those who are fans of rocking a Fox head getup will be pleased to see a wet weather specific design being integrated into the legendary line-up.
+Fox is one of the coolest brands in mountain biking so those who are fans of rocking a Fox head gear setup will be pleased to see a wet-weather-specific design being integrated into the line-up.

 Reading between the lines you’ll see that Fox only states the Ranger Water pant to be water-resistant and not waterproof, but this isn’t obvious when out in downright terrible conditions and they do a stellar job of rejecting the rain and keeping you dry.
-Keeping those elements out is a lightweight 3-layer construction that sports well rounded waterproof, windproof and breathable traits.
+Keeping those elements out is a lightweight three-layer construction that sports well-rounded waterproof, windproof and breathable traits.
 It’s not got the same waterproofing longevity as the likes of the Endura or Patagonia options but it’s decent enough for the majority of wet riding.
-We did however find the ratchet waist adjustment to be one of the best and most reliable systems out there.
+We did, however, find the ratchet waist adjustment to be one of the best and most reliable systems out there.

 The UK has a reputation for some of the wettest and miserable winters around so it’s no surprise British brand Madison specifically designed a riding trouser to tackle the dank, and the DTE feels like it takes the overbuilt approach to fight the testing English elements.